Tribal Law & Government Center

 Tribal Law & Government Conference

 The annual Tribal Law & Government Conference at KU Law highlights how work addressing the emerging and historical problems of Indigenous law and governance are critical to strengthening tribal sovereignty.
-Check back for details about the next conference.

 Past Tribal Law & Government Conferences